elixirschool/elixirschool/en/lessons/ecto/basics.md

   hostname: "localhost"
 ```

 This configures how Ecto will connect to the database.
-Either edit the username to match one of your existing database roles, or create a new one in your `psql` shell as follows:
-`CREATE ROLE user WITH SUPERUSER CREATEDB LOGIN PASSWORD 'pass';`
+You may need to configure your database to have a matching credentials.

 It also creates a `Friends.Repo` module inside `lib/friends/repo.ex`